About invalid traffic

 - Ads are showing on new Display Network sites: If your ad campaign uses automatic placements and has enough daily budget, your ads' traffic can significantly increase if it starts showing on a new publisher site.

 - Seasonal trends or news events: Sometimes a sudden increase in interest in a specific topic can cause increased traffic – for example, if it's a special holiday or if someone famous blogs or talks about a particular topic.

 More about valid reasons for increases in traffic.

 Reporting invalid traffic

-As mentioned in the section above, there are many common reasons for increased traffic that don't involve invalid clicks.
-However, if you suspect that your account is indeed affected by invalid click activity, we'll be happy to investigate your account.
+As mentioned in the section above, there are many common reasons for increased traffic that don't involve invalid interactions.
+However, if you suspect that your account is indeed affected by invalid interaction activity, we'll be happy to investigate your account.